ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 ----------- | -----------
-id          | A unique identifier (UUID) for the cluster generated automatically on creation name        | A user provided name for the cluster token       | Token key to reach the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) state       | State of the cluster state_message | User-friendly informations about the state of the cluster nodes_count | The number of nodes present in the cluster containers_count | The number of containers present in the cluster last_ping   | Date and time of the last time the cluster master node was contacted by Arkis created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last
+id          | A unique identifier (UUID) for the cluster generated automatically on creation name        | A user provided name for the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) state       | State of the cluster state_message | User-friendly informations about the state of the cluster nodes_count | The number of nodes present in the cluster last_ping   | Date and time of the last time the cluster master node was contacted by Arkis created_at  | The date and time when this cluster was created updated_at  | The date and time when this cluster was updated last